This post may contain affiliate links, meaning I may earn a commission for recommending products. Read my disclosure policy for more info.

 - Choose a pediatrician

-Free pregnancy checklist printables
+- Free pregnancy checklist printables by trimester

-Start taking a prenatal vitamin
+Start taking prenatal vitamins

-It’s worth noting that some of the prenatal vitamins on the market, especially the gummy versions, don’t have anywhere near close to this amount.
+Many of the prenatal vitamins on the market, especially the gummy versions, don’t have anywhere near close to this amount.

 These prenatal softgels, however, DO contain the recommended 200 mg along with the other key vitamins and minerals.